Glossary of Retirement

 Short Term Annuity

-A temporary annuity that runs for no longer than five years that allows you to draw an income directly from your pension fund, whilst deferring the purchase of a lifetime annuity.
+A temporary annuity running for no longer than five years, allowing you to draw an income while deferring a Lifetime Annuity.

 Single Life Annuity